carter-yagemann/barnum-learner/README.md

 Also worth mentioning is `logger.py`, which provides a unified logging interface that is multi-process safe.
 The logger can be configured at runtime to filter logging to different levels (e.g., only info and above verses debugging).

+# Metrics and Visualizations

+In addition to the main system code, there are some additional scripts for calculating and visualizing various metrics:

+* `stats.py`: Takes a trace and counts the number of unique targets for each source and creates a distribution (i.e., number of sources with 1 unique target, with 2 unique targets, etc.).
+Currently missing support for preprocesssed traces.

+* `eval.py`: Takes as input the temporary directory created by `lstm.py` during the evaluation phase and writes to an output directory a bunch of graphs.
+Specifically, each trace produces a graph visualizing the predictions within that trace and a `summary.png` graph is created comparing the traces overall.